-In 2021, ACS, Actividades de Construcción y Servicios, S.A., once again obtained the certifications issued by AENOR (Asociación Española de Certidas y Normalización) of its Crime Prevention Model in accordance with UNE 19601 'Criminal Compliance Management System' and UNE-ISO 37001 'Anti-Bribery Management Systems,' which were previously obtained in 2018 and renewed in 2019 and 2020.
+Furthermore, in 2022, ACS, Actividades de Construcción y Servicios, S.A., renewed the certifications issued by AENOR of its Crime Prevention Model in accordance with UNE 19601 'Criminal Compliance Management System' and UNE-ISO 37001 'Anti-Bribery Management Systems,' which it had obtained again in 2021.
+These same certifications were obtained in 2018 and subsequently renewed in 2019 and 2020.

-Whistle-blowing channel, for reporting to the Audit Committee any irregularities of a financial or accounting nature, and breaches of the code of conduct and malpractice within the organisation, stating whether reports made through this channel are confidential, and whether anonymous reports can be filed respecting the rights of the accused and the accuser.
+Whistle-blowing channel, for reporting to the Audit and Control Committee any irregularities of a financial or accounting nature, and breaches of the code of conduct and malpractice within the organisation, stating whether reports made through this channel are confidential, and whether it allows for anonymous communications, respecting the rights of the whistle-blower and the reported party.